dnwitko/Elegoo-AI-Robot/README.md

 2.  **Voice Commands:** Upon visual confirmation (or potentially always listening, depending on the config), the ESP32-S3-EYE uses its microphone and a second TensorFlow Lite Micro audio classification model to recognize spoken commands (e.g., "Drive Forward",
     "Stop", "Turn Left", "Turn Right").
 3.  **Control:** Recognized voice commands are translated into specific JSON-formatted serial commands.
-4.  **Actuation:** These serial commands are sent via a microUSB-to-UART adapter to the Elegoo robot car's microcontroller, causing the robot to move accordingly.
+4.  **Actuation:** These serial commands are sent via a Micro USB-to-UART adapter to the Elegoo robot car's microcontroller, causing the robot to move accordingly.
 5.  **Research:** The system allows for enabling/disabling ESP-NN hardware acceleration to measure and compare inference latency and responsiveness for the quantized models running on the ESP32 edge device.

 ## Hardware Requirements